-For example: If the title of your blog is “Must See Plugins of 2020” then you must use a font that is bold, upfront and has an eye catchy look and feel.
+For example: If the title of your blog is “Must See Plugins of 2022” then you must use a font that is bold, upfront and has an eye catchy look and feel.
 If you use the same title with cursive fonts, it will lose the weight of the content.
 On the other hand, if your blog has a title of “10 Channels to Follow for DYI Lovers”, then your font does not necessarily have to be bold or upfront.
 You can pick a simply designed font or even cursive font as it goes with the title of your blog.
 However, if your organization has specific fonts mentioned as part of the brand guidelines.
-Then you better stick to those fonts and focus on designing typography based on those fonts.
+Then you’d better stick to those fonts and focus on designing typography in content creation apps in accordance with those fonts.

 Apart from that, using different font sizes, the color combinations of fonts, doing typography and overlay with fonts are also different ways to play with the varieties of fonts to come up with a stellar design for your thumbnailpost for the blog.